Movax12/ca65hl/manual.md

     endswitch

 The previous example has ordered cases starting at zero.
-In this case, add the **goto** option to jump to the matching case without evlauation a match:
+In this case, add the **goto** option to jump to the matching case without searching for a match:

     setSwitchStatementDataSeg "RODATA"
     switch index, goto